Powdered dancer

 The powdered dancer (Argia moesta) is a damselfly of the family Coenagrionidae.
 It is native to North America.
 It may be seen year-round in at least some of its range.

 Etymology

 The common name refers directly to the male's pruinosity, appearing to be covered with a powdery blue or grayish substance.
 Older males are more pruinose, and may even be more ash white than blue.
-The scientific name moesta, means sorrowful, and may refer to customs (such as those on Ash Wednesday) of dusting oneself with ashes to express sorrow or mourning.
+The specific epithet moesta, means sorrowful, and may refer to customs (such as those on Ash Wednesday) of dusting oneself with ashes to express sorrow or mourning.

 Description

 Males have a blue tip at the end of the abdomen.
 Immature (freshly moulted, or teneral) males are tan to dark brown, turning darker with age and becoming almost completely whitish (pruinose) at maturity.

 Females come in blue and brown forms based on the color of the thorax, which has hair thin dark shoulder stripes.

 The blue form female is very similar to the female blue-fronted dancer; a key to separating these two is the number of cells below the stigma: our species has two cells below the stigma where a blue-fronted dancer has one.